adambirse/kafka-consumer/README.md

-## Kafka Producer for deploying to Google Cloud.
+## Kafka Consumer for deploying to Google Cloud.